Oil steadies but coronavirus and supply pressures remain

 A meeting on Monday of a ministerial panel of the Organization of the Petroleum Exporting Countries (OPEC) and its allies, together known as OPEC+, pledged to support the oil market as concerns grow over soaring coronavirus cases.

-For now OPEC+ is sticking with a deal to curb output by 7.7 million barrels per day (bpd) to the end of the year and then increasing production by 2 million bpd in January.
+For now, OPEC+ is sticking with a deal to curb output by 7.7 million barrels per day (bpd) to the end of the year and then increase production by 2 million bpd in January.

-“Monday’s JMMC meeting failed to match market hopes of scrapping the planned output rise in January amidst an increasingly precarious demand environment,” JBC Energy said.

 OPEC watchers, including analysts from U.S. bank J.P.
 Morgan, have said that a weak demand outlook could prompt OPEC+ to delay the reduction in curbs.